hangyan/docker-ws-client/README.md

 to execute in that container

 ## Notes
+1. The server will first send back the command you send ,then the result,at last is the bash promt.
-The commands that has stream output may interfere with the later commmand's output,like `top`,`ping`,so you need to restart the container after you execute these commands.
+2. The commands that has stream output may interfere with the later commmand's output,like `top`,`ping`,so you need to restart the container after you execute these commands.